-In terms of state politics, interviewees generally agreed with the notion that strategic alignment factored into utilities' positions.
-One emphasized that this effect is particularly prominent in the case of electric utilities because state regulations generally affect their profits to a much greater extent than national regulations-utilities are much more heavily regulated at the state level than at the national level, so maintaining a good relationship with state regulators is a major priority.
-The logic of strategic alignment, one interviewee speculated, explains why several utilities operating in states with stringent climate policies not only did not oppose the CPP, but actively supported it.
+In terms of state politics, interviewees generally agreed with the notion that cost avoidance and strategic alignment factored into utilities' positions.
+One emphasized that this effect is particularly prominent in the case of electric utilities, which are much more heavily regulated at the state level than federal level-so maintaining a good relationship with state regulators is a major priority.
+The logic of strategic alignment, one interviewee speculated, explains why several utilities operating in states with stringent climate policies went further than not opposing the CPP, and actively supported it.